The Sample Edit

 We offer a no-obligation sample edit to new clients.
 To receive this sample, or test, edit, please provide the following:

 - The deadline (ours, not the journal submission deadline)

 - The full paper

-- The style guide or target journal website
+- The style guide or target journal website for the submission guidelines

 - The type of English (British or American)